Smaato: Europe’s privacy law changed ad-buying behavior in mobile publishing

 Smaato believes that concerns about data privacy, post-GDPR, may also have driven ad buyers to work more closely with publishers and shift their buying from open auction to private marketplace.
 This method of buying, in which an advertiser can target relevant audience data on an automated basis at a fixed price, is a way for advertisers to secure specific inventory that has become scarce in the post-GDPR landscape.

 Globally, the Smaato platform saw a 107 percent increase in mobile ad requests in the first half of 2018, compared to the first half of 2017.
-The Americas region drove the most significant growth on the platform with an increase in ad requests of 181 percent.
+The Americas region drove the most significant growth on the platform, with an increase in ad requests of 181 percent.
 EMEA showed slower growth rates (23 percent) due to the effects of the GDPR.
 In short, the U.S. benefited from Europe’s crackdown.

-“Smaato has seen a dramatic increase in the scale and demand for mobile advertising in the first half of 2018, even in light of the new European data privacy regulation (GDPR) shaking up the mobile advertising industry,” said Ragnar Kruse, CEO at Smaato, in a statement.
+“Smaato has seen a dramatic increase in the scale and demand for mobile advertising in the first half of 2018, even in light of the new European data privacy regulation (GDPR) shaking up the mobile advertising industry,” said Smaato CEO Ragnar Kruse, in a statement.
 “Our research report provides valuable insights into where the growth is concentrated in a very dynamic global market, helping brands and publishers maximize their own position in mobile.”

 Smaato has more than 10,000 mobile advertisers and 90,000 app developers and mobile web publishers.
 The company manages up to 19 billion mobile ad impressions daily.